Missed a post? Click here start back at the letter "A."

 By definition, herbs are plants used for food, flavouring, medicine, or perfume.
 We used the herbs I grew for food.
-There is nothing like roasted chicken, drizzled with canola oil and sprinkled with thyme, sage, and rosemary.
+There is nothing like roasted chicken, drizzled with canola oil and sprinkled with thyme, sage, and rosemary (which we took from Grandma's herb garden.)

 I haven’t done it myself, but I know some people also grow herbs for medicinal properties, or for their aromatic qualities.
 (My grandma, for example, has lavender in her garden because she says it smells pretty, but also because it keeps the deer from eating her flowers!
 Who knew?)